apache/artemis-examples/examples/features/standard/management/readme.md

 To run the example, simply type **mvn verify** from this directory.

-This example shows how to manage ActiveMQ Artemis using JMS Messages to invoke management operations on the server.
+This example shows how to manage Apache Artemis using JMS Messages to invoke management operations on the server.

-To manage ActiveMQ Artemis using JMX, see the "jmx" example.
+To manage Apache Artemis using JMX, see the "jmx" example.

 ## Example configuration

-ActiveMQ Artemis can be managed by sending JMS messages with specific properties to its _management_ queue.
+Apache Artemis can be managed by sending JMS messages with specific properties to its _management_ queue.

 By default, the management name is called `activemq.management` but this can be configured in broker.xml like so: